 3. Spoofed spam email

 Email spoofing is a type of cyber-attack where the attacker forges an email header to make it appear that the email originated from a different source than the actual sender.
-As you can see in the image below, the sender has cleverly used a capital I to make it seem like the original email address.
-If the receiver does not pay close attention, they might not be able to identify if it is a spam.
+As you can see in the image below, the sender cleverly used small case L instead of i to make it seem like the original email address.
+If the receiver does not pay close attention, they might not be able to identify if it is a false claim.

 4. Reward-based spam email